 Form AOC-4 is a declaration of the financial statements that include the balance sheet, a statement of profit and loss, and the director’s report.
 The form must be filed within 30 days of holding the Annual General Meeting.

-Form MGT-7A is the declaration of the annual returns for small companies and is supposed to be filed within 60 days of the AGM can be done using Form MGT-7A
+The declaration of the annual returns for small companies and is supposed to be filed within 60 days of the AGM can be done using Form MGT-7A

 Form DIR-12 is the declaration of the appointment/resignation of any of the directors.
 It is supposed to be filed within 30 days of appointment/Resignation.